Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 If you have limited time, want to see the basics (there is still tons to see!), or you're on a budget, then get the standard entry ticket.

-If you have time to take two days exploring these sites, and have a strong interest in ancient Rome, I really recommend the 22€ Full Experience ticket.
+If you have time to take two days exploring these sites, and have a strong interest in ancient Rome, I really recommend the 24€ Full Experience ticket.

 It’s only 6 Euros more, and for that you get to visit the Colosseum underground or arena floor, you get an additional day to visit the Roman Forum/Palatine Hill, and you get access to the SUPER sites.
-Even seeing 1 or 2 of these additional sites makes it worthwhile in my opinion!

 The process for getting Colosseum tickets on the Free Sunday is different to what is set out above - you cannot book online in advance.

-You will need to collect your ticket from the ticket offices right by the Colosseum, which will be given out on a first come, first serve basis, so come early to be sure you get a ticket!
+The tickets will be given out on a first come, first serve basis, so come early to be sure you get a ticket!

 Everyone will have to pick up their tickets, so even if you have the Roma Pass, a membership card or would be entitled to free entry anyway, you will need to queue and go to the ticket office.